Support Pollinators through Wildflower Verges and Native Gardens

 1. Monitor Plant Growth

-• Conduct periodic site visits to ensure proper establishment of plants.
+• Conduct periodic site visits to ensure proper establishment.

 • Replace underperforming or non-native plants.